 A Conference on the History of American Christianity | In Honor of Mark Noll

 This conference honors the career of Mark Noll by reflecting on his work in the history of American Christianity, while also looking forward to new directions in the field.
 Panels on American Christianity in the colonial era, the nineteenth and twentieth centuries, and the recent history of world Christianity anchor the conference.
-Senior scholars will gather in round table discussions to reflect on the evangelical mind and on the writing of grand narratives in American religious history.
-The conference features a keynote address by David Hempton, an interview with Noll hosted by Books & Culture editor John Wilson, and Noll's own reflections.
+Senior scholars will gather in roundtable discussions to reflect on the evangelical mind and on the writing of grand narratives in American religious history.
+The conference features an interview with Noll hosted by John Wilson along with Noll's own reflections and a keynote address by David Hempton.

-The conference concludes with the Cushwa Center for the Study of American Catholicism's Seminar in American Religion, which explores John McGreevy's latest work, New World A-Coming: Black Religion and Racial Identity during the Great Migration (NYU Press, 2017).
+The conference concludes with the Cushwa Center for the Study of American Catholicism's Seminar in American Religion, which explores Judith Weisenfeld's latest work, New World A-Coming: Black Religion and Racial Identity during the Great Migration (NYU Press, 2017).

 For more information, visit the conference website at http://www.nollconference.com/

-Co-sponsored by: College of Arts and Letters, Institute for Scholarship in the Liberal Arts, Cushwa Center for the Study of American Catholicism, Department of History, Department of Theology, Department of American Studies, Keough School of Global Affairs, Kroc Institute for International Peace Studies, and Kellogg Institute for International Studies, and Center for the Study of Religion and Society.
+Co-sponsored by: College of Arts and Letters, Institute for Scholarship in the Liberal Arts, Cushwa Center for the Study of American Catholicism, Department of History, Department of Theology, Department of American Studies, Keough School of Global Affairs, Kroc Institute for International Peace Studies, Kellogg Institute for International Studies, and Center for the Study of Religion and Society.